luketrusheim/dtmfdecoder/README.md

 This project implements a **Dual-Tone Multi-Frequency (DTMF) Decoder** using integer-based digital signal processing (DSP) techniques.
 DTMF is the standard used in telecommunication systems to encode keypresses as pairs of audio frequencies.
 The decoder processes input audio signals to determine the corresponding keypad symbols while adhering to the DTMF standard.

-The project was designed as part of a coursework assignment to explore digital filter design, integer arithmetic in DSP, and minimizing **Inter-Symbol Interference (ISI)** for improved communication rates.
+The project was designed as part of a coursework assignment at Cal Poly to explore digital filter design.

 ## Features